 The Makassar Consulate has planned a Renewable Energy Field Study in Eastern Indonesia for business and investment in March 2018, in partnership with The Australia-Indonesia Centre.
 It will feature a one-day seminar in Makassar featuring experts in renewable energy, and will then explore sites in South Sulawesi including a wind power project in development and a solar project in the Makassar Strait.

-Watch the whole interview above, where the Consul General explains the challenges and opportunities of investing in Eastern Indonesia across many sectors.
+Watch the whole interview below, where the Consul General explains the challenges and opportunities of investing in Eastern Indonesia across many sectors.